-- 1. Games will consist of two 26 minute halves.
-Clock will run continuously except for: - A. During the game, the clock will stop: - While the coaches and officials assess physical mismatches (see Rule V.A.) - Injuries - Time-outs - B. In the last two minutes of the game, the clock will also stop: - During a change of possession - When the ball carrier runs out of bounds - To walk off a penalty (clock restarts on the snap) - On an incomplete pass - If a team scores, the clock will stop after the touchdown or safety, and will restart at kickoff after the ball is touched (P.A.T. is an untimed down) - 2.
-There will be no overtime games prior to the semi final play-off game. - 3.
-23 point rule in 2nd half clock does not stop if one team is ahead by 23 or more points. - 4.
-Clock does stop to check for mismatches - 5.
+- 1. Games consist of two 26-minute halves.
+Clock will run continuously except: - A. During the game, the clock will stop: - While the coaches and officials assess physical mismatches (see Rule V.A.) - Injuries - Time-outs - B. In the last two (2) minutes of the game, the clock will also stop: - During a change of possession - When the ball carrier runs out of bounds - To walk off a penalty (clock restarts on the snap) - On an incomplete pass - If a team scores, the clock will stop after the touchdown or safety, and will restart on the kickoff after the ball is touched (P.A.T. is an untimed down) - 2.
+There will be no overtime games prior to the semifinal playoff game. - 3.
+The clock does not stop if a team is ahead by 23 or more points in the $2^{nd}$ half. - 4.
 If lead becomes <23 points, clock reverts to stopping at normal times

 TUFFS Division.

-There will be two 20 minute running clock halves per game.
+There will be two 20-minute running clock halves per game.